 - The Siveco China team comprises both local experts and foreign experts with experience of world-class maintenance.

-In addition, during the entire project, the assessment team will have access to Siveco Shanghai's back-office resources, which includes:
+In addition, during the entire project, the assessment team will have access to Siveco China Shanghai's back-office resources, which includes:

-- Back-office teams and the Siveco network of experts on specific technologies (e.g. vibration analysis or corrosion), specific facilities or equipment (e.g. HVAC specialists) or methodologies (e.g. IEC standards).
+- Back-office teams and the Siveco China network of experts on specific technologies (e.g. vibration analysis or corrosion), specific facilities or equipment (e.g. HVAC specialists) or methodologies (e.g. IEC standards).

-Siveco China has experience conducting assessments in all three target segments: Facility Management (property owners and FM suppliers), Industry (factories in various industry, process or discreet manufacturing) and Infrastructures.
+Siveco China has experience conducting assessments in all three target segments: Facility Management (property owners and FM suppliers), Industry (factories in various industry, process or discrete manufacturing) and Infrastructures.
 Nowadays, in addition to independent assessments, all our projects include a start-up assessment and our "enhanced maintenance contracts" also utilize our assessment practice.
 The accumulated experience of our team (some of our team members have been active in this field since 1997) is unparalleled in China.